drag94/Multiple-linear-regression-with-Neural-Networks-in-Tensorflow-2-and-Pytorch/README.md

 # Multiple-linear-regression-with-Neural-Networks-in-Tensorflow-2-and-Pytorch

-[Here](linearregression_nn_regressionelineare.pdf) I use a neural network (using Tensorflow 2 and Pytorch) to perform a multiple linear regression with macro data
+I use a neural network (using Tensorflow 2 and Pytorch) to perform a multiple linear regression with macro data.
+The results are [HERE](linearregression_nn_regressionelineare.pdf)